EtiTheSpirit/AvatarStatExtender/README.md

 	* Press the Channel button, and choose public_beta
 	* The game should update.
 If it doesn't, try restarting your Quest.
 * Install BoneLib if you haven't already.
 [Download BoneLib here](https://bonelab.thunderstore.io/package/gnonme/BoneLib/).
+* Install FieldInjector if you haven't already.
+[Download FieldInjector here](https://bonelab.thunderstore.io/package/WNP78/FieldInjector/).
 * Install this mod [by downloading it from the top most file from the Releases page](https://github.com/EtiTheSpirit/AvatarStatExtender/releases).
 * Now, if you download (or make) any avatars that use the Stat Driver, they will load their custom stats!

-### I want to make / upgrade an avatar to use custom stats!
+## I want to make / upgrade an avatar to use custom stats!
 * BACK UP YOUR UNITY PROJECT.
 It's not necessary, but it's usually a good idea, especially since this is still in testing phase.
 * Install the Unity Editor Package [by downloading it from the top most file from the Releases page](https://github.com/EtiTheSpirit/AvatarStatExtender/releases).
 * Open your Avatar project in Unity if you haven't already.